 Out of all those books, there were some really great ones!
 There were also some not so great ones.
 Those were not checked out again or were sent to the Salvation Army 😉

-The great ones?
+The great books about homeschooling?
 Those are still on my shelf and/or kindle.
-Those are the must have books for homeschool moms.
+Those are the must-have books for homeschool moms.
 Those are the ones that I allow moms to borrow, and the ones I recommend to moms regardless of where they are on their homeschool journey.
-Those are the ones I want to share with you today.
+Those are the ones I want to share with you today in this homeschool mom book list.

-I am reading through this book now with my blogs Facebook group.
 Sarah Mackenzie rocked my world at the Great Homeschool Convention and this book is a must read for ANY homeschool mom!
+It would also be a great choice for homeschool moms book club.

 Although homeschooling is a great joy and privilege, it also a challenging undertaking that stretches and grows us.
 This guide offers hope, encouragement, and sanity to prayerfully strengthen your soul for this God-given journey.